-- M: Facilitate the creation of quality places through developments that are based on good design and ensure all developments minimise the potential for crime and antisocial behaviour. - N: Facilitate the protection, regeneration and enhancement of the historic fabric of the County Borough for the benefit its rich culture and diversity brings to the communities in the County Borough. - O: Contribute to improving public health through the facilitation of land use developments that contribute to healthy lifestyles and mental well-being.
+- infrastructure to facilitate a shift to public transport and electric vehicles, whilst increasing the potential for active travel for local and leisure trips and maintaining the resilience of the strategic highway network. - K. Support and facilitate the development of modern education facilities to upskill the population tailored to the County Borough's future needs. - L. Positively encourage renewable energy generation and use in the County Borough to assist in reducing emissions and mitigate against the effects of climate change. - M. Facilitate the creation of quality places through developments that are based on good design and ensure all developments minimise the potential for crime and anti-social behaviour. - N. Facilitate the protection, regeneration and enhancement of the historic fabric of the County Borough for the benefit its rich culture and diversity brings

+- to the communities in the County Borough. - O. Contribute to improving public health through the facilitation of land use developments that contribute to healthy lifestyles and mental wellbeing.